xesdoog/SmallBase/docs/GUI.md

 ```

 **Params (1):**

-- `drawfunc`: function: The ImGui function to be drawn.
+- `drawfunc`: function: The ImGui function to draw.

 ### GetNewWindowSizeAndCenterPos